Culture Friday: Suing TikTok | WORLD

 So, is he right?

 STONESTREET: Yeah, I mean, right about the harms of social media and especially Tiktok, absolutely.
 I mean, this goes back years.
-You know?

-It reminds me of that line from the classic movie Tommy Boy, when Tommy says he graduated college and his friend goes, “Alright, just under a decade!”
+You know, it reminds me of that line from the classic movie Tommy Boy, when Tommy says he graduated college and his friend goes, “Alright, just under a decade!”
 And, you know, it's kind of what's happening here.
 This is so late in the game, and it is interesting.

 Obviously, the government has stepped in at various times and targeted corporations that had caused harm, especially to minors.
 I mean, you can think, for example, of smoking and drinking, it always included some sort of age restriction.
 And why are we not there on this?
 Why is it that the way to step in here is to demand money that is then going to go to the government?
-You know, is that really going to be the solution that we need first?
-If we're not actually encouraging parents to play this role, then any victories here are going to be short lived anyway.
+You know, is that really going to be the solution that we need?
+First, if we're not actually encouraging parents to play this role, then any victories here are going to be short lived anyway.
 But financial penalties to whom?
 Like, who gets this money?

 And if what's worked in the past are some levels of age restrictions, you know, minimum ages to drink, to buy tobacco and that sort of stuff, why are we going in a different route here and now?
-Think about, for example, child safety restraints and automobiles.
+Think about, for example, child safety restraints in automobiles.
 I mean, these are all ways in which the law can be upstream from culture and can introduce new ways of thinking about what is good for you and what is bad for you.

-You know, the state jumping in and just demanding money.
-I'm not actually sure that this is going to solve the problem in any real way.
+You know, the state jumping in and just demanding money - I'm not actually sure that this is going to solve the problem in any real way.

 EICHER: I wonder, how deeply do they want to get into this about the harms of social media?